 - HOPE // Tomorrow, Thurs, November 15 at 8pm // Lang Hall // 'Q' Ochoa will be in the house sharing about hope!
 Grab a friend and join us!!

 - BASIC EVAL // BASIC is a student-led and staff supported ministry.
 This means that YOUR input is incredibly important.
 We want to hear about how Jesus was at work in your life this semester, as well as what BASIC can do to continue to support and love you!!
 Click the graphic below to go the link for the evaluation.

 - SUNDAY #FREEFOOD // Donuts and coffee and good conversations will be available THIS Sunday after the 9:00am service at Nazareth Lutheran Church!

 - SWAG SWAG SWAG // Wanna cool chance to talk about Jesus wherever you go?
 Purchase a BASIC tshirt and/or sweatshirt today!
 See graphic below for pictures and info on how to order.

-- SPRING BREAK // Want an incredible opportunity to serve, learn about Jesus, and travel?
-Consider a Spring Break mission trip to Des Moines, Haiti, or Jamaica.
+- SPRING BREAK // Mission trips to Des Moines, Haiti, or Jamaica are offered through BASIC.
 See contact information on graphic below to learn more!